Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation–doxygen.md

 ---

 ## Linking styles and formats {#page-documentation-doxygen-styles-formats}
+Doxygen supports multiple kinds of linking formats.
+We have our own guidelines for the styling of links.
 The linking style and format you should use depends on what you are documenting.
 The style remains consistent in all documentation, but there are many formats you can use for the same kind of link.

 The correct format to use depends on context.
 See [[Documenting source code]](#page-documentation-source-code-base-guidelines-linking)
 See [[Documenting Quantum generated code]](#page-documentation-codegen-base-guidelines-linking)
 See [[Writing documentation pages]](#page-documentation-pages-linking)